Skip to main content

 Quick answer

-A first edition of Dykes to Watch Out For (first collection) by Alison Bechdel (Firebrand Books, 1986) is identified by: First edition, first printing softcover, Firebrand Books, October 1986 (ISBN 0932379176).
-The strip began in the early 1980s and was syndicated by the mid-1980s; the 1986 Firebrand softcover is the first book collection.
+A first edition of Dykes to Watch Out For (first collection) by Alison Bechdel (Firebrand Books, 1986) is identified by: First edition, first printing softcover, Firebrand Books, Ithaca, New York, October 1986 (ISBN 0932379176), a slim volume of roughly 78 pages in a small landscape format about 14 by 19 cm.
+The strip began in the early 1980s and was syndicated by the mid-1980s; the 1986 Firebrand softcover is the first book collection and the first appearance of these cartoons in book form.

 Checklist — a true first has these: